 Later, a man named Nabal dishonored David by refusing to give food and drink to him and his men, even after they had protected Nabal's herds and possessions.
 David was about to take his men and kill all the males in Nabal's household, but his wife, Abigail, showed honor to David and brought food and drink and gifts to David and his men.
 Because of this gesture, David spared Nabal and his household.
 Ten days later, the LORD struck Nabal and he died, and David took Abigail as his wife.

 First of all, there are things that went on in those days because of the hardness of men's hearts that God allowed, but certainly didn't approve of.
 We need to remember that some of these things happened as examples for us of what NOT to do!
-The Holy Spirit had not yet been poured out as after Jesus' resurrection and most of mankind was utterly evil.
-Even those chosen by God were bent toward the evil of the sinful nature.
+The Holy Spirit had not yet been poured out as He was after Jesus' resurrection and most of mankind was utterly evil.
+Even those chosen by God were bent toward the evil of their own sinful natures.
 Our world today has been influenced by the morality of the Church in greater ways than most people realize.
+We are only beginning to see the consequences of our own culture turning away from God’s truth and from God’s commands.
 Civilization, even during the Middle Ages, was not much different than it was in the days of the kings of Israel.
 Following the days of exploration and the spreading of the church, God's law became a basis for standards of right and wrong for civilizations around the globe.
 Still, the evil "within" comes out in various places at various times.
-We need a Savior!!!
+Oh, how we need a Savior!!!

 Secondly, it is important to note David's honor for Saul as God's anointed, even though God had determined to take the kingdom from his descendants.
-And those who honored David were blessed by God.
+David could have easily taken things into his own hands, and he would have been perfectly justified from a human perspective to do so.
+But in honoring Saul’s position as king, David was honoring GOD as King!
+Because of his humility and heart for God, God honored David.
+And those who later honored David were themselves blessed by God.
 David was, at least in some ways, a type of Christ.
 Jesus descended through the line of David and is God's anointed King who now reigns at His right hand and who will reign over all the earth during the Millennium.
 Those who dishonored David, God's anointed, received a harsh judgment from the LORD.
 Those who dishonor Jesus Christ will face God's holy wrath, as we read in Psalm 2:

 "The kings of the earth take their stand and the rulers gather together against the LORD and against His Anointed One ...
 The One enthroned in heaven laughs; the Lord scoffs at them.
 Then he rebukes them in his anger and terrifies them in his wrath, saying, 'I have installed my king on Zion, my holy hill.' ...
 Therefore, you kings, be wise; be warned, you rulers of the earth.
 Serve the LORD with fear and rejoice with trembling.
 Kiss the Son, lest he be angry and you be destroyed in your way, for his wrath can flare up in a moment" (verses 2,4-5,10-12).

-What a privilege to know who Jesus is and to live as one of His servants in this world, and ultimately, in the world to come, forever and ever!
+David honored Saul and was blessed by God, as those who later honored David were blessed by being part of his kingdom.
+What a privilege to know who Jesus is and to live as one of His servants in this world today, and ultimately, in the world to come, forever and ever!
 Honor the Lord's Anointed One and have the assurance that you will reign with Him in His coming kingdom.
 What a glorious day that will be!!